Vine Schools Trust Policies

 Natalie Muggeridge is the Deputy DSL

-Cathy Shergold and Alison McKeown are the Governors with responsibility for Safeguarding.
+Cathy Shergold and Claire Kearney are the Governors with responsibility for Safeguarding.

 We encourage anyone with a safeguarding concern to contact one of our safeguarding team.

 If you have any safeguarding issues but would prefer not to speak to school staff please contact Mrs Cathy Shergold or Mrs Alison McKeown (Safe-guarding Governors) via the school office.

 If we have reasonable cause for concern that a child maybe at risk of significant harm, we will refer to social care.
 This referral can be made with or without us informing parents.